-Students will be exposed to global issues and understand how the institution of social welfare has developed in different regions of the world.
-As a way of understanding how different regions and countries have responded to human need, the course explores the specific areas of women in developing countries, street children and child labor, HIV in the developing world, and the plight of refugees.
-The role of international organizations, such as the World Bank, the International Monetary Fund, the United Nations, and nongovernmental organizations (NGOs) in shaping international welfare policy and services will be examined.
+In this elective course, students will be exposed to global issues and understand how the institution of social welfare has developed in different regions of the world.
+The course examines globalization and its effect on social welfare and human need.
+As a way of understanding how different regions and countries have responded to human need, the course explores different areas.
+The role of international organizations, such as the World Bank, the International Monetary Fund, the agencies of the United Nations and nongovernmental organizations (NGOs), in shaping international welfare policy and services will also be examined.